 It is always to better to create your own contents.
 And, if you feeling that it’s plagiarized because it does, you must give the citation.

 Now, you have the ideas about how to avoid plagiarism in your content.
 If you are not sure then you can use the powerful plagiarism checker tools given below.

 It is the most accurate tool for the plagiarism checking.
 It also provides 100+ critical grammar & spelling checks for free.
 But other features like advanced grammar check, vocabulary enhancement, and plagiarism detection that checks more than 8 billion web pages are found in the premium version.

-It is trusted tool and you can use it if you’re not writing your own contents.
+It is a trusted tool and you can use it if you’re not writing your own contents.
 You can easily check for plagiarism in your outsourced contents by a single click.
-The cons of the Grammarly is that it’s not 100% perfect and another one is the cost for premium version is around $139.95/year.

 - Dupli Checker

 - Plagiarism Software by plagiarismsoftware.net